jaruizes/angular2-routing/README.md

 # angular2-routing
 Routing example in Angular2.

-This is an example of how configuring the routing in Angular.
+This is an example of how to configure the routing in Angular.
 The application has four pages:

 * Home
 * Feature 1